humanmade/altis-cloud/docs/nginx-configuration.md

 **Note:** Custom configuration will only apply to traffic served by the web container, which does not include media or tachyon (see the [architecture diagram for more information](./architecture.md)).
 Specifically, any URLs beginning with `/uploads/` or `/tachyon/` are routed directly to [S3](./s3-storage.md) and [Tachyon](docs://media/dynamic-images.md) directly.

-## Providing Configuration
+## Server Configuration

-Nginx will look for an additional file in your project repository at `.config/nginx-additions.conf` and will load it into the `server {}` context of the main configuration.
-You can also use filename suffixes to split your configuration in complex cases.
+Custom configuration can be supplied in Nginx either within the `server {}` context, or the `http {}` context.

+Nginx loads the following custom files from your project repository:

+* `.config/nginx-http-additions.conf`: Loaded into the `server` context
+* `.config/nginx-additions.conf`: Loaded into the `server` context

+An optional suffix can be specified before the extension to split your configuration in complex cases.

-Internally, the Altis Nginx configuration looks like:
+Internally, the Altis nginx configuration looks like:

 ```
+http {
+    include /usr/src/app/.config/nginx-http-additions*.conf;

+    # Other nginx setup:
+    include /etc/nginx/mime.types;
+    # ...

     server {
         listen 80;
         root /usr/src/app;

         include /usr/src/app/.config/nginx-additions*.conf;

         location / {
             # ...
         }

+        # Other location blocks:
         # ...
+    }
 }
 ```